ESIPFed/esip-hackfest-summer2020/README.md

 - Create a Python virtual environment with the command `$ virtualenv name-of-env`.
 For simplicity, name it 'venv'.

-- Start up virtualenv using the following command `$ source venv/bin/activate`.
+- Start up the virtual environment using the following command `$ source venv/bin/activate`.

 3. Install the required python packages